 Simon Lincoln Reader

-Simon Reader grew up in Cape Town before moving to Johannesburg in 2001, where he was an energy entrepreneur until 2014.
+Simon Lincoln Reader grew up in Cape Town before moving to Johannesburg in 2001, where he was an energy entrepreneur until 2014.
 In South Africa, he wrote a weekly column for Business Day, then later Biznews.com.
-Today he manages a fund based in London, is a trustee of an educational charity, and lives between the UK and California.
+Today he is a partner at a London-based litigation funder, a trustee of an educational charity, and a member of the advisory board of the Free Speech Union of South Africa.
+He travels frequently between California, the UK, and South Africa.
+All on his green passport.

 Articles By This Author